julianbrowne/apache-anywhere/README.md

 	document_root: must be a directory containing your html files
 	port: port to access apache from

--   Make sure the serve script is on the PATH and run the serve command as needed.
+-   Make sure the serve script is on the PATH and run the serve command as needed

-    This will run apache in the current directory on port 8123, meaning you can browse at http://127.0.0.1:8123/
+-   For example, this will set the document root of apache to the current directory and expose it via port 8123, meaning you can point your browser at http://127.0.0.1:8123/

     ```serve -d . -p 8123```

--   Log files etc will appear in the log directory
+-   Log files etc will appear in the log directory where you installed these scripts

--   When done, stop the server
+-   When done, stop the httpd process:

     ```serve stop```